admin-ARTEMIS/ARTEMIS/README.md

-Penning Trap Experiment
+##Penning Trap Experiment
 This repository contains documentation and initial setup configurations for operating a Penning Trap experiment.
 The experiment is divided into three phases:

-Ion Injection
+a) Ion Injection
-Ion Storage
+b) Ion Storage
-Measurement and Readout
+c) Measurement and Readout

-Devices and Usage
+#Devices and Usage
 PDT Switch (Stahl HV 1000, customized for ARTEMIS)

 Controls high-voltage pulsing required during ion injection.